-For us as nurses it also comes as no surprise that research links low staffing levels with a greater incidence of post-op wound infections, medication errors, poor pain management, pressure ulcers, urinary tract infections, pneumonia, falls and countless other adverse events which may occur during hospitalization.
+For us, as nurses, it also comes as no surprise that research links low staffing levels with a greater incidence of post-op wound infections, medication errors, poor pain management, pressure ulcers, urinary tract infections, pneumonia, falls and countless other adverse events which may occur during hospitalization.
 This is because nurses are the ones who spend the most time with critically ill patients and are usually the first to observe the early signs of possible complications.

 2. A higher ratio of registered nurses improves patient outcomes.

-To lower costs there is a tendency by health care organizations to reduce the ratio of highly educated registered nurses vs nurses in the sub-categories.
+To lower costs, there is a tendency by health care organizations to reduce the ratio of highly educated registered nurses vs nurses in the sub-categories.
 Various studies have demonstrated significantly improved patient outcomes, lower mortality rates, fewer errors and a reduction in patients’ length of stay where there is a higher proportion of professional registered nurses in the nursing staff mix.

 3. Improved nurse-to-patient ratios reduce staff turnover

-Persistent short staffing increases the stress levels of staff and reduces their general well-being, causing more days absence due to sickness.
+Persistent short staffing increases the stress levels of staff and reduces their general well-being, causing more days of absence due to sickness.
 Levels of job satisfaction are low and this leads to high rates of staff turnover.

 “Persistent short staffing increases the stress levels of staff and reduces their general well-being…”

-The Australian Nursing Federation has reported that, since the state of Victoria enacted legislation for adequate nurse to patient ratios, a large number of nurses have returned to the profession and student nurse recruitment showed a substantial increase.
+The Australian Nursing Federation has reported that, since the state of Victoria enacted legislation for the adequate nurse to patient ratios, a large number of nurses have returned to the profession and student nurse recruitment showed a substantial increase.
 There is improved job-satisfaction amongst nurses and greater stability within the profession.

 4. Legislation should not prescribe specific nurse to patient ratios